catmando/hyperstack/docs/start/models.md

 Components read Stores and Models in order to display data.
 If during the rendering of the Component the Model data is not yet loaded, placeholder values (the default values from the columns_hash) will be returned to the Component.

-Hyperloop then keeps track of where these placeholders (or DummyValues) are displayed, compiles a request to send to the server which is then read from the database and returned as JSON and the Components are re-rendered with the correct data.
+Hyperstack then keeps track of where these placeholders (or DummyValues) are displayed, compiles a request to send to the server which is then read from the database and returned as JSON and the Components are re-rendered with the correct data.

 If later the data changes (either due to local user actions, or receiving push updates) then again any parts of the display that were dependent on the current values will be re-rendered.